 From our commitment to sustainability and growth initiatives, which we continuously improve on each year.
-So far, Goodwill has diverted over 15,000,000 kilograms from landfills, and this number grows each year!
+Goodwill diverts over 19,000,000 kilograms from landfills annually, and this number grows each year!
 This means that all items donated to Goodwill, 86% of all items will avoid going to the landfill.
 Thanks to our sustainability action plan and the consideration of Albertans we are able to continue to create an impact.
 You can learn about our sustainability initiatives, achievements, and financials through our Annual Report.
 Read more here.

 First and foremost, it’s AMAZING.
 Our amazing Impact Centre is the central hub for all of our sustainability initiatives and commercial service teams.
 With this location, we are able to provide an outlet store where you can purchase last chance items by the pound, and a furniture store that has an abundance of pieces at low prices.

 On top of our retail outlets, we house the Repair for Good program which upcycles broken and discarded furniture, we also sort, break down, and provide plastic to vendors who create new products, and our commercial services team creates a variety of repurposed products such as cleaning cloths and crayons.
 Learn more about the Impact Centre and its programs, here.

 We have launched an Impact Calculator to provide tangible numbers on the huge impact that repurposing and recycling your items can create.
 You can input the quantity of clothing, accessories, housewares, and furniture you plan to donate or have donated in the past to get a calculated score.